Jose Salcines receives honorary

 of Florida Southern, Salcines is being recognized for his distinguished

 career in the legal profession.
-He has served the law for nearly
+He served the law as a career federal

-elected four times over 22 years as Assistant State Attorney for
+elected four times over 16 years as State Attorney for the 13th

-the 13th Judicial Circuit.
-He served as Assistant U.S. Attorney
+Judicial Circuit.
+He served as Assistant U.S. Attorney of the U.S.

-of the U.S. Department of Justice in the Middle District of Florida
+Department of Justice in the Middle District of Florida and as a

-and as a special federal prosecutor for organized crime in the southern
+special federal prosecutor for organized crime in the southern and

 the first program on pre-trial intervention that has become the